manishkatyan/bbb-twilio/README.md

 # Setting up Your Twilio Elastic SIP Trunk

 Login to your Twilio account.
-Check-out getting started guide on (Elastic SIP Trunking]{https://www.twilio.com/docs/sip-trunking).
+Check-out getting started guide on [Elastic SIP Trunking](https://www.twilio.com/docs/sip-trunking).

 I am going to list-out key steps that you need to perform:
 1. Termination URL: Give a unique identifier (example - your project name) to identify your Termination SIP URI.
 You will use this URI in setting-up FreesSWITCH later.